Heller’s 2nd Amendment

 - 1939: The next watershed was U.S. v.
 Miller, which focused on the militia system for defense of the state, and unanimously held the amendment must be interpreted with that end in view.
 Throughout the 20th century, federal appeals courts uniformly held the amendment, as one wrote, was “meant solely to protect the right of the states to keep and maintain armed militia.”

 - 2008: Then in District of Columbia v.
-Heller, 150 years after Dred Scott, Justice Scalia, purporting for a 5-4 majority to finally decide the amendment, read it like Taney to provide a personal right to a gun for self-defense, struck down D.C.’s handgun ban, and took legislative choices to protect public safety “off the table.”
+Heller, Justice Scalia, purporting for a 5-4 majority to finally decide the amendment, read it to imply a personal right to own a gun, struck down D.C.’s handgun ban, and took longtime legislative choices to protect public safety “off the table.”

 Since Heller opened the floodgates, the number of guns surged from 305 million to over 400 million, and annual gun deaths from 31,500 to 45,000.
-There have been over 600,000 deaths and counting, approaching the Civil War carnage sparked by Dred Scott, with millions more wounded or traumatized.
-Justice Stevens later stressed how “profoundly important” it is to recognize Heller’s role in “the slaughter caused by the prevalence of guns.”
-After a “Gun Epidemic” was declared in 2015, he revealed that all justices “could foresee the negative consequences” of its “radical change in the law, that would greatly tie the hands” of legislative “solutions to the gun problem in America.”
+There have been over 800,000 deaths and counting, approaching the Civil War carnage sparked by Dred Scott, with millions more wounded and traumatized.
+In 2014, dissenting Justice Stevens warned how “profoundly important” it is to recognize Heller’s role in “the slaughter caused by the prevalence of guns.”
+After a national “Gun Epidemic” was declared in 2015, he revealed all justices “could foresee the negative consequences” of Heller’s “radical change in the law, that would greatly tie the hands” of legislative “solutions to the gun problem in America.”

-Myopic courts and gun control and rights advocates turned the 2nd Amendment into a suicide pact.
+A myopic Court and gun debate turned the 2nd Amendment into a suicide pact

 Heller isn’t solely responsible for the gun epidemic, but is central to it.
-And central to Heller are surprising failures of the Court, along with gun control and rights advocates, to address:
+And central to Heller are failures of the Court and both sides of the gun debate to address, among other basics:

 - The phrase “shall not be infringed,” a constitutional term of art that distinguishes public from private rights